DominikBoenisch/Training-the-Archive/README.md

 <img src="https://github.com/DominikBoenisch/Training-the-Archive/blob/master/Images/Walkthrough_start.jpg" alt="Walkthrough Example" width="" height="110">
 <img src="https://github.com/DominikBoenisch/Training-the-Archive/blob/master/Images/Walkthrough.png" alt="Walkthrough Example" width="1000" height="">

-All Images © Dominik Bönisch, Ludwig Forum Aachen using data from the [Open Source Library](https://www.smk.dk/en/article/smk-open/) of the National Gallery of Denmark (SMK).

 ### Contribute:
 You have suggestions or feedback.
 We are very happy about that.
 Feel free to open an issue or a pull request.
+Check out our [website](http://ludwigforum.de/museum/forschung/training-the-archive/) for more information.